 - S.A.
 Hosseini and H.V.
 Tafreshi, Modeling Particle-Loaded Single Fiber Efficiency and Fiber Drag using Fluent CFD Code, Computers and Fluids 66, 175 (2012)

 - S. Fotovati, H.V.
-Tafreshi, and B. Pourdeyhimi, Unsteady–State Modeling of Depth Deposition in Pleated Aerosol Filters, Separation and Purification Technology 98, 344 (2012)
+Tafreshi, B. Pourdeyhimi, Unsteady–State Modeling of Depth Deposition in Pleated Aerosol Filters, Separation and Purification Technology 98, 344 (2012)

 - A.M.
 Saleh, S.A.
-Hosseini, and H.V.
-Tafreshi, and B. Pourdeyhimi, 3-D Microscale Simulation of Dust-Loading in Thin Flat-Sheet Filters, Chemical Engineering Science 99, 284 (2013)
+Hosseini, H.V.
+Tafreshi, B. Pourdeyhimi, 3-D Microscale Simulation of Dust-Loading in Thin Flat-Sheet Filters, Chemical Engineering Science 99, 284 (2013)

 - A.M.
 Saleh, S. Fotovati, H.V.
-Tafreshi, and B. Pourdeyhimi, 3-D Modeling of Surface and Depth Particle-Loading in Pleated Filters, Powder Technology 266, 79 (2014)
+Tafreshi, B. Pourdeyhimi, 3-D Modeling of Surface and Depth Particle-Loading in Pleated Filters, Powder Technology 266, 79 (2014)

 - A.M.
 Saleh, H.V.
-Tafreshi, and B. Pourdeyhimi, An Analytical Approach to Predict Pressure Drop and Collection Efficiency of Dust-Load Pleated Filters, Separation and Purification Technology 161, 80 (2016)
+Tafreshi, B. Pourdeyhimi, An Analytical Approach to Predict Pressure Drop and Collection Efficiency of Dust-Load Pleated Filters, Separation and Purification Technology 161, 80 (2016)

 - S.H.
 Yousefi and H.V.
 Tafreshi, Novel Approach to Model Microstructure of Dust-Deposits Comprised of Polydisperse Particles of Arbitrary Shapes, Separation and Purification Technology 244, 116844 (2020a)